Consensys/quorum-examples/examples/7nodes/README.md

 Additional samples can be found in `quorum-examples/examples/7nodes/samples` for you to use and edit.
 You can also create your own contracts to help you understand how the nodes in a Quorum network work together.

 Check out some of the other examples highlighting and showcasing the functionality offered by the Quorum platform.
 An up-to-date list can be found in the [Quorum Documentation](https://docs.goquorum.com/en/latest/Getting%20Started/Quorum-Examples/) site.

+## Adding Cakeshop

+[Cakeshop](https://github.com/jpmorganchase/cakeshop) is our Monitoring and Development dashboard for Quorum networks.
+It allows to you see the current status of the network and inspect transactions, as well as compile and deploy solidity contracts.
+To run an instance of Cakeshop alongside of the 7nodes example, run `./cakeshop-start.sh` and then go to http://localhost:8999 in your browser to see the UI.